Doug Beattie: Political career

+Leader of the Ulster Unionist Party

-Beattie announced in May 2021 that he was putting his name forward to be the next leader of the UUP.
+Beattie announced in May 2021 that he was putting his name forward to be the next leader of the UUP following the resignation of Steve Aiken.
 He said that he would be "able to reach out to all people in Northern Ireland regardless of what your religion is, sexual orientation or ethnicity".
-Beattie was elected unopposed on 17 May 2021, and officially became leader on 27 May 2021.
+Beattie was elected unopposed on 17 May 2021, and was officially ratified 10 days later.

 In January 2022, Beattie apologised after posting a joke on Twitter about the wife of DUP politician Edwin Poots.
 In the aftermath, several of Beattie's historic tweets re-emerged, containing content that was perceived as "casually misogynistic", and including derogatory comments about women and members of the Irish Traveller community.
 The tweets were posted between 2011 and 2014, while Beattie was still a serving soldier and before he entered politics.
-Beattie said that he was "deeply ashamed" of the tweets.
+Beattie said that he was "deeply ashamed" of the historic tweets.

 Beattie attended protests against the Northern Ireland Protocol, the post-Brexit trade arrangements.
 In March 2022, he announced he would continue to oppose the Protocol but would no longer take part in the series of rallies.
-Beattie said they had been hijacked by loyalists to raise tensions "that now see a resurgence in UVF activity".
+Beattie said they had been hijacked by some who were intent on raising tensions.
 Following this, his constituency office in Portadown was attacked, and a poster of a noose around his neck appeared at a loyalist rally in Lurgan.

+At the 2022 Assembly election, he was the fourth candidate elected in Upper Bann, despite initial reports that he was at risk of losing his seat.
+During the election count, Beattie told the Belfast Telegraph that “I’ve set the direction of travel.
+What we have done previously, within the Ulster Unionist Party, is when something bad happens we feel we have to rethink what we’re doing’ and we’ve gone off in a completely different direction.“I don’t believe that’s the case this time.”

+Following losses for the UUP in the 2023 local elections, Beattie said that unionism was always likely to "take a hit across the board" due to Sinn Féin's growth.
+He remarked, however, that "a fully functioning Stormont will stop the swing to Sinn Fein in its tracks."

+Throughout his leadership of the Ulster Unionist Party, Beattie had repeatedly called for the restoration of the devolved Northern Ireland Executive.
+In August 2023, he said that the absence of a devolved government is "causing untold harm in Northern Ireland" and, without an Executive, Northern Ireland has "no say, no scrutiny and absolutely no power."

+During his time as the Ulster Unionist Party leader he commemorated the centenary of Northern Ireland being created, attended the funeral of Queen Elizabeth II and the coronation of King Charles III.
+He also attended St Patrick's Day celebrations in Washington, meeting the then President Joe Biden.